LPVR-DUO in an Airborne Helicopter

 Varjo Configuration Refinements

 Different environments call for different setups.
 Some of our users use administrator accounts, others have multiple users but want them to use the same configuration.
 We have updated the way we organize on-disc storage of the configuration to address these possibilities.
 In particular you can now establish a system-wide configuration default, and you can override it per-user.
 In the case of LPVR-CAD, additionally, the configuration is entered inside Varjo Base by default, but to allow users greater flexibility, it has always been possible to use our web interface or files on disk to perform the configuration.
 While these are not the preferred choice, it was previously not possible to see from Varjo Base whether the on-disk configuration is in use.
 We have added a prominent status information that points to the configuration, as in the screen shot below.
-In the case of LPVR-DUO the configuration is always loaded from disk as the added flexibility of our configuration page is required,, but in LPVR-CAD the user will have to opt in.
+In the case of LPVR-DUO the configuration is always loaded from disk as the added flexibility of our configuration page is required, but in LPVR-CAD the user will have to opt in.
 We describe the process briefly below.

-The user can setup a global, systemwide default configuration in %ProgramData%/Varjo/VarjoTracking/Plugins/LP-Research/LPVR-CAD-Varjo/configuration/settings.json.
+The user can prepare a global, system-wide default configuration in %ProgramData%/Varjo/VarjoTracking/Plugins/LP-Research/LPVR-CAD-Varjo/configuration/settings.json.
 Changes on the configuration page will not change this configuration, but will instead be written to the per-user configuration %LocalAppData%/LP-Research/LPVR-CAD-Varjo/settings.json.
-If either file is present, the configuration inside Varjo Base will be ignored.
+If either file is present, the configuration inside Varjo Base will be ignored and the user can use their web browser to configure LPVR-CAD.
+In this way, an administrator can prepare a configuration that works with the setup, and any user can customize it to their needs.
 For LPVR-DUO, there is no configuration interface inside Varjo Base, instead the user will always point their web browser to http://localhost:7119.
-This configuration relies on the same files, but with the subdirectory LPVR-CAD replaced by LPVR-DUO.
-So a system-wide default configuration can be placed in %ProgramData%/Varjo/VarjoTracking/Plugins/LP-Research/LPVR-DUO-Varjo/configuration/settings.json, and a per-user override can sit in %LocalAppData%/LP-Research/LPVR-DUO-Varjo/settings.json.
+Here, a system-wide default configuration can be placed in %ProgramData%/Varjo/VarjoTracking/Plugins/LP-Research/LPVR-DUO-Varjo/configuration/settings.json, and a per-user override can sit in %LocalAppData%/LP-Research/LPVR-DUO-Varjo/settings.json.
+The web interface will always update this per-user file.

 LPVR-DUO Demonstration